NBISweden/raukr-2025/README.md

 ## Adding/Modifying topics

-- Fork the repository and clone locally and create a branch
+- Fork/Clone the repository and create a branch
 - Keep the topic name simple, preferably one word
 - To add a **topic**, create
   - **slides/topic/index.qmd**